Linkurious/lke-plugin-data-table/README.md

 }
 ```

-## Options
+## URL parameters

-These are the options that this plugin accepts as URL parameters:
+These are the URL parameters that this plugin accepts:

 - `queryId` (**required**, integer): query to run (e.g. `queryId=26`).
 - `sourceKey` (**required**, string): Key of the data-source to run the